 Crew Race is Meta Multiplayer, where players challenge various courses set up by other players.
 Crews are formed with up to 10 members each, and they all race to top the leaderboards of the best crews by earning Crew Points, which are earned for simply playing or beating a crew's course (which is created by a crew member's best Pop Mixing set and score).

 Except if you know where to look.
 Sometimes crews design "Low Score Attack" courses, wherein the director of the course intentionally got as low a score as they could without failing.
 Challengers are intended to try and score even lower, but the game still counts a higher score as a win and a lower score as a loss.
 As an added bonus, the extra challenge of skirting failure encourages the players making these courses to use easier songs than they normally would play.
-Not so fast.
-There are low score sets which use those 8-10 difficulty songs people have been avoiding.
-Umm... some people even use EFFECTORS in conjunction with those 8-10 difficulty songs.
+However, there are also low score sets which use those 8-10 difficulty songs people have been avoiding, and some crews even use effectors in such courses, sometimes in conjunction with these high-tier songs.